Powered by SchoolDash

 Representation: In balance.
 The socio-economic mix and ethnic representation are both in balance with the local community.
 Show details

 Admissions: Excellent.
-The occupancy rate is very low.
+The occupancy rate is very low and the offer rate is quite high.
 There is no compulsory entrance exam.

 Environment: About average.
 Air pollution, traffic accidents and crime are all roughly average.